 - Social media marketing looks interesting, but I will never have a million customers.

 - This is all so new, different, and scary!
 I’ll just market the same way I always have.

 All of the above are certainly roadblocks to having a successful social media marketing plan.
+Either individually or en mass, these five items can impact your ability to implement, manage, and sustain a successful social media marketing campaign.

-However, Cates’ solution for roadblock number one struck me off-chord.
-He states that, “It only takes about eight seconds to write a sentence.”
-While this may be true, it takes much longer to formulate the “right” sentence; a sentence that will engage your audience and carry you business forward.
+While this may be true, writing a sentence in eight seconds, it takes much longer to formulate the “right” sentence; a sentence that will engage your audience and carry you business forward.

 To emphasize this point, just think of the damage that could be caused by an inappropriate tweet or a Facebook status update that unknowingly offends your fan base or misrepresents your business.
 You can not only lose followers or lose Likes, you can also lose the trust of your customers.

 Managing social media takes time.
 With social media management, there are a multitude of responsibilities.
 Accessing and managing your account, creating rich content like stunning graphics, photographs, and videos, responding to comments, developing and creating social ads, and the list goes on and on.